 - Relatively expensive per piece (but pieces are considerably larger than most)

 Magnetic blocks are becoming more and more popular with kids of all ages.
 They are colorful basic shapes that connect through magnetic attraction.
 There are so many creations that can be made with these blocks.
 The pieces are large enough for a young child to play with safely.
 Older children also enjoy the intricate designs that can be created with these magnets.
+My 11-year-old loves this toy.

 My husband and I have had fun playing with these blocks with our children (and I may or may not have been caught playing with them by myself!).
 Some brands of magnetic blocks have lower quality magnets that don’t work well, but the Dreambuilder brand doesn’t disappoint.
 The price per piece is more expensive than most others on this list.
 However, because the pieces are large, you don’t need as many.